W-L/fedflow/analysis/README.md

 ### Ada-boost

-This tool does not provide predictions or probabilities as output, only the pickled model and scores on local test data
+This tool does not provide predictions or probabilities as output, only the pickled model and scores on local test data.
+I'm not able to unpickle the model, maybe because I don't have the exact versions of some of the libraries.
+The requirements are not fully pinned though, so there's no easy way to reproduce the environment fully.

 ## Results